-This submission for the UN Secretary General's annual report on Children and Armed Conflict provides incident details and analysis of grave violations of children's rights in Karen areas of eastern Burma1 during the reporting period of January to December 2009.
-The following information is organised into six sections, each corresponding to one of the grave violations covered by UN Security Council Resolution 1612.
+The following report provides information regarding child rights violations documented by KHRG during the period of January to December 2009.
+The report is organised into six sections, each corresponding to one of the grave violations covered by UN Security Council Resolution 1612.
 Trends are identified where possible.